britram/rains-prototype/draft-trammell-rains-protocol.md

 | 1    | sha-256   | Value contains SHA-256 hash (32 bytes) |
 | 2    | sha-512   | Value contains SHA-512 hash (64 bytes) |
 | 3    | sha-384   | Value contains SHA-384 hash (48 bytes) |

+## Non-existence Update Query body {#cbor-nuquery}

+A Non-existence Update Query body is a map.
+Non-existence Update Queries MUST contain the query-name (8), context (6), nuquery-type (16), hash-type (14), hash-value (15), query-expires (12) and token (2) keys.
+Non-existence Update Queries MAY contain the query-opts (13) keys.

+The value of the query-name (8) key is a UTF-8 encoded string containing the FQDN for which the update query is issued and MUST end with a '.' (the root zone).

+The value of the context (6) key is a UTF-8 encoded string containing the name of the context to which an update query pertains.
+A zero-length string indicates that assertions will be accepted in any context.

+The value of the nuquery-type (16) key is an integer encoding the type of objects (as in {{cbor-object}}) acceptable in answers to the update query.

+The value of the hash-type (14) key is an integer specifying a hash function identifier used to generate the hash-value of the assertion, as in
+{{tabuqhash}}.

+The value of the hash-value (15) key is the hash of the assertion for which an update is requested.
+The hash is generated over a byte stream representing the assertion in a canonical signing format {{cbor-signature}} (The signature itself is not hashed).
+The format is defined by the hash-type.

+The value of the query-expires (12) key, is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section 2.4.1 of {{RFC7049}}.
+After the query-expires time, the update query will have been considered not answered by the original issuer.

+The value of the token (2) key is a 16-byte array which MUST be part of the response.
+See {{cbor-tokens}} for details.

+The value of the query-opts (13) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the non-existence update query, as in {{tabqopts}}.

 ## Address Assertion body {#cbor-revassert}